Javier Aquino: Senior

 Aquino made his official debut with the senior national team on 4 July 2011 against Chile in the 2011 Copa América.
 He played in all three group matches.

 The national team that played the 2011 Copa América was an under-22 squad composed of 5 "over-age" players.
 FIFA has classified the team as the official "senior squad" but it could be said that his debut with the senior squad was on 11 November 2011 against Serbia in a 2–0 friendly, he coming into play at the 86th minute for Andrés Guardado.

 He made his next appearance on 25 January 2012 in another friendly against Venezuela where he was attributed as adding creativity to Mexico's offense.
 He entered the game on the 56th minute while the game was tied 1–1, and was involved in the last two goals that Mexico scored to win the match 3–1.

 Aquino was initially omitted from the final 23 man roster that would participate in the 2014 FIFA World Cup, however after Luis Montes suffered a severe leg injury, Aquino would be called up to round out the 23 player at the 2014 World Cup.

 Aquino's most brilliant moment came at the 2017 FIFA Confederations Cup against New Zealand.
 Aquino would go on to be named man of the match.

 In May 2018, Aquino was named in Mexico's preliminary 28-man squad for the World Cup, and in June, was ultimately included in the final 23-man roster.

-On 29 May 2019, Aquino announced his retirement from the internacional scene commenting that he talked with the new head coach Gerardo Martino and asked him to not be called anymore for the Mexican national team's matches, despite "El Tata" having considered Aquino for the 2019 CONCACAF Gold Cup.
+On 29 May 2019, Aquino announced his retirement from international duty.